dtcenter/MET/docs/Users_Guide/config_options.rst

 It is meant to account for grid box area distortion and is often applied to global Lat/Lon grids.
-It is only applied for grid-to-grid verification in Grid-Stat and Ensemble-Stat and is not applied for grid-to-point verification.
+It is only applied for grid-to-grid verification in Grid-Stat and Ensemble-Stat and is not applied for grid-to-point verification, which is controlled by the "point_weight_flag" option.
 It can only be defined once at the highest level of config file context and applies to all verification tasks for that run.

 Three grid weighting options are currently supported: